 I had often heard the expression “assault on your senses” I realize now that I had never really experienced anything close to what India is capable of doing to the senses of a first time North American visitor.

 Landing in Delhi is probably a rough way to start but the group of twenty coming from all over the world assembled there just over a week ago.
-We are a rather strange and eclectic group and after sharing a week with them in Delhi, Udaipur, Jaipur and now Agra it is starting to feel a bit like a travelling Agatha Christie novel.
-The cast of characters complete with a flamboyant Swedish actress with tales of many lovers, a scholar and Mystic and various other bit players and guest roles.
+We are a rather strange and eclectic group and after sharing a week together in Delhi, Udaipur, Jaipur and now Agra it is starting to feel a bit like a travelling Agatha Christie novel as interesting a cast of characters one could dream up.

 In some ways just allowing yourself to look and take in what is presented you by the mass of humanity that passes by each day is almost too much to comprehend.
 There is a post apocalyptic feel to what you are seeing and experiencing.
 The air is unbreathable, the water undrinkable but there is a fullness of life that is unmistakeable as cows, dogs and people coexist in ancient streets and deplorable conditions.

 As we slowly make our way from airport to train station to luxury hotels i see and feel my white privilege and need to understand what that really means.
 I feel more gratitude for what I have and the people in my life than I ever have.

 India is not just a place on the map, it feels like an entity that is ripping open my heart and allowing me to see things that would have been impossible to see any other way.

 This morning as the sun was rising I stood in front of the Taj Mahal with tears streaming down my face.
 I have never been so moved by seeing a structure in my life.

 This afternoon I am heading out on the adventure of a lifetime, the weeks leading up to it have been an adventure in themselves.
 The Corona virus and numerous other unexpected roadblocks led me to comment to the organizer of the trip: